 WHAT KINDS OF SESSIONS CAN I ATTEND?

-Over the course of the Convention there are almost 140 sessions designated at the college level.
+Over the course of the Convention there are more than 270 sessions designated at the college level.
 Here are just a few of the topics:

 I’M A TEACHER EDUCATOR—ARE THERE SESSIONS FOR ME?